AustinBlackwood/to-do-list/readme.md

 Sometimes you just need to take down a quick note that locally saves to your browser.
 This incredibly innovative webapp (which has never been done before) is a to-do list that saves to-dos to your browsers storage.

 In all honesty its just a to-do app.
-Just having some fun!
-Maybe someone will find it useful.
+I hope someone will find it useful!

 ### Some unique quirks I learned from this project: